Is God Calling You?

 Evangelical churches in Russia have long been the victims of harmful propaganda that are still ingrained in the minds of people today.
 One way churches have been able to successfully build relationships with people in their community is through English clubs.
 These English clubs offer avenues to build trust and invest in the lives of unbelievers.

 Learning how to speak English is an important but difficult part of life for new immigrants to western Canada.
-This position will involve helping to connect a local multi-cultural church with the Muslim community through assistance in language acquisition.
+This position will involve helping to connect a local multi-cultural church with the immigrant community through assistance in language acquisition.